15 Best Winter Hikes in Kananaskis and Canmore

 Troll Falls

 Although this trail is one of the busiest in Kananaskis in the summer, come here on a weekday winter day, and you might have the place all to yourself.
-Some families like to combine Troll Falls with a half day skiing at nearby Nakiska.
+Some families like to combine Troll Falls with a half-day skiing at nearby Nakiska.

 Burstall Lakes

 This hike is best done with a mixture of snowshoeing and microspikes.
-It’s not the most well-trafficked trail in Kananaskis, meaning you could have to break a lot of trail, especially if you are the first one at the trailhead after a significant snowfall.
+It’s not the most well-trafficked trail in Kananaskis, meaning you could have to break a lot of trails, especially if you are the first one at the trailhead after a significant snowfall.
 Without snowshoes, this could make for a very tiring day.
-Consider a side trip to Hogarth Lakes if you aren’t too cold and want a little more.
+Consider a side trip to Hogarth Lakes if you aren’t too cold and want more.

 Rawson Lake

 Once you make it to Rawson Lake, it’s best to stop here and enjoy the views of Mount Sarrail ahead of you.
 While it’s great to walk around Rawson Lake in the summer, doing so in the winter will put you in avalanche terrain.
+I’ve also seen many people walk across the lake in the winter; not only does this put you in the line of an avalanche, but on possibly unsafe ice.

 West Wind Pass

 When you make it to West Wind Pass, you’ll have great views towards Canmore on one side and epic views of the Spray Lakes.
 This trail is not called West Wind Pass for nothing, either.
-Bring a good shell and down jacket; the winter winds will surely freeze your face.
+Bring a good shell and down jacket; the winter winds will freeze your face.

-Prairie Mountain
+Prairie View

 Watridge Lake